CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

    **Note:** The most recently modified customer record is <u>not</u> for *Norman Newcustomer* - the INSERT statement that succeeded has been rolled back to ensure the database remains consistent.

-## Check the transaction state before rolling back
+## Task 4: Check the transaction state before rolling back

 The CATCH block will handle errors that occur anywhere in the TRY block, so if an error were to occur outside of the BEGIN TRANSACTION...COMMIT TRANSACTION block, there would be no active transaction to roll back.
 To avoid this issue, you can check the current transaction state with XACT_STATE(), which returns one of the following values: